Marlboro Man: Cowboys

-Marlboro television and print ads used several real cowboys.
+Marlboro television and print ads used several real cowboys who never smoked.
+The most famous of these was Darrell Winfield, who worked on the Quarter Circle 5 Ranch in Wyoming before being discovered by the Leo Burnett Agency in 1968.
+Winfield's chiselled rugged good looks made him the macho face of Marlboro cigarettes on television, in newspapers, magazines and on billboards from 1968 to 1989.
+He was survived by his wife, a son, five daughters, and grandchildren.

 The Cowboy and His Elephant, which is ostensibly a biography of Bob Norris and mainly focuses on his raising an elephant on his ranch, also describes how Norris came to be photographed for Life magazine and become the Marlboro Man for the next twelve years.

 From 1964 to 1978, Wayne Dunafon was a "Marlboro Man".
 He was a rancher in Kansas in addition to a long-time competitive rodeo rider.
 He died of natural causes in 2001.

-The most famous of the 'Marlboro Men' lived a long life after fading from the public limelight.
-Darrell Winfield, a resident of Riverton, Wyoming, was the longest living Marlboro Man to appear on billboards and in advertisements.
-Leo Burnett Ad Agency discovered him in 1968 while he was working on the Quarter Circle 5 Ranch in Wyoming.
-Winfield's chiselled rugged good looks made him the macho face of Marlboro cigarettes on television, in newspapers, magazines and on billboards, from the 1968 to 1989.
-Winfield was survived by his wife, a son, five daughters, and grandchildren.

 Decline

 In many countries, the Marlboro Man is an icon of the past due to increasing pressure on tobacco advertising for health reasons, especially where the practice of smoking appears to be celebrated or glorified.
 The deaths described above may also have made it more difficult to use the campaign without attracting negative comment.

+The 1998 Tobacco Master Settlement Agreement further restricted outdoor advertising, including billboards featuring the Marlboro Man.
 The Marlboro Man image continued into the 21st century in countries such as Germany, Poland and the Czech Republic.
 It last appeared late 2012 in Indonesia, where such cigarette advertisements are still allowed in the country.
 A year later, in May 2013, it had been officially replaced by Be Marlboro campaign.

 It still continues (on tobacco vending machines, for example) in the United States and Japan, where smoking is widespread in the male population at nearly 30%.